genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ### indexScan

-If any of the functions triggers an index scan, the consolidator needs to know which records are affected. `indexScan` will tell the consolidator how to do that.
+If any of the functions triggers an index scan, the Consolidator needs to know which records are affected. `indexScan` will tell the Consolidator how to do that.
 For example:

 ```kotlin
 groupBy { Order.ById(orderid) } into {